GiuliaMengoli/P-model_subDaily/README.md

 # Author contact: Giulia Mengoli, gmengoli@ic.ac.uk or giulia.mengoli@gmail.com
 # Acknowledgement: this project is funded by the ERC-funded project REALM (grant number 787203)

+# Please contact the author prior to any usage of the code